bmuschko/cta-crash-course/exercises/07-output-values/instructions.md

 # Exercise 7

-In this exercise, you will define an output value for the [public ID address of an EC2 instance](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance#public_ip).
+In this exercise, you will define an output value for the [public IP address of an EC2 instance](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance#public_ip).

 1. Inspect the existing configuration in the file named `main.tf`.
 2. Create a new configuration file named `outputs.tf` that we'll use to define output values.